ryankooy/bamazon/README.md

 ## Technologies Used

-The Liri Node App is dependent on multiple modules, packages, and technologies, incorporating:
+This Bamazon app is dependent on multiple modules, packages, applications, and technologies, incorporating:

 * **Node.js**, the CLI
 * **MySQL Workbench**, for viewing and updating database tables